danielg0/fyp/report.md

 By combining the SimPoint approach with Bayesian optimisation, we will demonstrate a novel approach for design space exploration that uses multiple sets of differently-sized samples to estimate performance metrics for potential hardware configurations with confidence levels derived from our clustering probability model.
 By feeding this back into the Bayesian optimisation process, we can quickly assess the performance across the hardware configuration space whilst retaining a high level of confidence in the optimality of the final Pareto front.

-We will then demonstrate our implementation of this approach on a subset of SPEC CPU 2017 [@speccpu2017], showing that it identifies optimal hardware configurations faster than traditional techniques and is therefore a useful tool for future computer architecture investigations.
+We then demonstrate our implementation of this approach on a subset of SPEC CPU 2017 [@speccpu2017], showing that it identifies optimal hardware configurations faster than traditional techniques and is therefore a useful tool for future computer architecture investigations.

 # Background